-Winter and spring months are cool with daytime temperatures ranging between 45 to 65 degrees.
-The summer and fall bring warmer temperatures which can reach well into the 100 degree range, with little to no humidity.
+Winter and spring months are cool with daytime temperatures ranging between late 20’s to early 30’s degrees Celsius (C).
+The summer and autumn bring warmer temperatures which can reach well into the 40 degree C mark, with little to no humidity.

 Is there anything else I should know about the overall character of your city or its people?

 With the diverse nature of residents and communities, Las Vegas has the resources to suit the needs of almost anyone.
 The Las Vegas area is a great place to live, work and play.